 Prevalence of Estimated Marijuana Use During Pregnancy

-Regardless of the exact usage, as a growing number of states legalize marijuana for recreational and medicinal purposes, the use of cannabis by pregnant women in Florida and throughout the U.S. could increase even further.
+Regardless of the exact usage, as a growing number of states legalize marijuana for recreational and medicinal purposes, the use of cannabis by pregnant women throughout the U.S. could increase even further.
 That could have a significant negative impact on public health.